Reflections from Emma Armstrong, Agile2020 Conference Chair

 To the Reviewers who give their time to work with speakers in the feedback phase of submissions: they ensure that the essence of each session shines through the submission.
 They then evaluate all the submissions to help determine the sessions for a track.
 Without reviewers, we could not provide the responsiveness to submitters.
 So thank you for your generosity and wisdom.

-To the Program Team who have supported me and the track chairs throughout the year: the differences with us as a team are what bring the strength to the end points that we get to.
+To the Program Team who have supported me and the track chairs throughout the year: the differences between us as a team are what bring the strength to the endpoints that we get to.
 They have strived to build on previous years and enhance things even further.
 They are wonderful people with so much strength of character and they enabled so much to be accomplished and made it great fun, too.

 Personally, I am going to miss seeing everyone (attendees, speakers, track chairs, reviewers, volunteers) — both the new people I would have met who would have helped me grow and challenged some of my thinking and the people I already know, who make me feel I am amongst friends.
 I will miss the learning possibilities and overall seeing us all come together and make it the great collaborative community event that it would have been.